 Nonsynchronized reserve is comprised of nonemergency energy resources not currently synchronized to the grid that can provide energy within 10 minutes.
-Nonsynchronized reserve is available to meet the primary reserve requirement above the synchronized reserve requirement.
+Nonsynchronized reserve is available to meet the portions of the primary reserve requirement and the 30-minute reserve requirement not already satisfied by reserve cleared for the synchronized reserve requirement.

 - Supply.
-In the first six months of 2024, the average supply of eligible and available nonsynchronized reserve was 833.4 MW in the RTO Reserve Zone, of which 554.3 MW on average was available in the Mid-Atlantic Dominion Reserve Subzone. - Demand.
-Demand for nonsynchronized reserve is the primary reserve requirement less the amount of synchronized reserves cleared by PJM.3
+In the first nine months of 2024, the average supply of eligible and available nonsynchronized reserve was 893.9 MW in the RTO Reserve Zone, of which 623.4 MW on average was available in the Mid-Atlantic Dominion Reserve Subzone. - Demand.
+Demand for nonsynchronized reserve is the primary reserve requirement less the amount of synchronized reserves cleared by PJM.
+Although nonsynchronized reserve can be used to meet the 30-minute reserve requirement, any 30-minute reserve beyond the primary reserve requirement is usually provided by secondary reserves, as a result of lower cost and greater availability.

 • Offers.
-For all non-hydroelectric units generation owners do not submit supply offers for nonsynchronized reserve.
+Generation owners do not submit supply offers for nonsynchronized reserve from non-hydroelectric units.
 Nonemergency generation resources that are available to provide energy and can start in 10 minutes or less are defined to be available for nonsynchronized reserves.
 For non-hydroelectric units, PJM calculates the MW available from a unit based on the unit's energy offer.
 Hydroelectric units set their own offered reserve amount.
-For all units, the offer price of nonsynchronized reserve is \$0 per MWh.4 Hybrid units and energy storage resources are not eligible to provide nonsynchronized reserves.
+For all units, the offer price of nonsynchronized reserve is \$0 per MWh.
+Hybrid units and energy storage resources are not eligible to provide nonsynchronized reserves.

 • Price.
 The nonsynchronized reserve price is determined by the marginal primary reserve resource.
-In the first six months of 2024, the nonsynchronized reserve weighted average real-time price for all intervals in the RTO Reserve Zone was \$1.62 per MWh and the weighted average day-ahead price was \$1.37 per MWh.
-In the first six months of
+In the first nine months of 2024, the nonsynchronized reserve weighted average real-time price for all intervals in the RTO Reserve Zone was \$1.68 per MWh and the weighted average day-ahead price was \$1.42 per MWh.
+In the first nine months of 2024, the nonsynchronized reserve weighted average real-time price for all intervals in the MAD Reserve Subzone was \$1.93 per MWh and the weighted average day-ahead price was \$1.51 per MWh.

-3 See PJM.
-"PJM Manual 11: Energy & Ancillary Services Market Operations," § 4.1 Overview of the PJM Reserve Markets, Rev. 130 (Mar.
-20, 2023).
+See PJM.
+"PJM Manual 11: Energy & Ancillary Services Market Operations," § 4.1 Overview of the PJM Reserve Markets, Rev. 132 (Sept.
+1, 2024)

-4 See PJM.
-"PJM Manual 11: Energy & Ancillary Services Market Operations," § 4.2.3 Reserve Market Resource Offer Structure, Rev. 130 (Mar 20, 2023).
+See PJM.
+"PJM Manual 11: Energy & Ancillary Services Market Operations," § 4.2.3 Reserve Market Resource Offer Structure, Rev. 132 (Sept.
+1, 2024).